-Our Safe School Coordinators are known throughout New Jersey for providing quality workshops on LGBTQ cultural competency, legal issues and policy, and LGBTQ-inclusive curriculum.
-Below are descriptions of workshops under our Teach & Affirm Initiative.
-Trainings can be developed and/or tailored to your audience and time needs.
+Our trainers are known throughout New Jersey for providing quality workshops on LGBTQ+ cultural competency, legal issues and policy, and LGBTQ-inclusive curriculum.
+Below are descriptions of our safe schools and inclusive curriculum workshops.
+Trainings can be developed and/or tailored to your audience.

 Needs Assessment